SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/index.md

 Based on the version [Get CNA For Customer][getcna], let's see if CNA exists in the database and if so, give the customer a better price.
 If the costumer is not a member, ask them to join so they can get a better price next time.

 Only change is to create a list of members and add CNA to that list if customer wants to join.
-Other that creating the *Members* which is a lit of strings, there are only changes in the button1_click.
+Other that creating the *Members* which is a list of strings, there are only changes in the button1_click.
 The important addition is the call to `RequestCustomerConfirmationAsync`.
 It requests the terminal to show a message and ask for a yes/no response.
 The member `CustomerConfirmation` of the result is true or false.

 {% include alert.html type="warning" icon="warning" header="Note!"